17lwinn/discorder/doc/keybinds.md

 {"key": "CtrlC-d", "command": "delete_message", "args":{"last_yours": true}}
 ```

-Here we have a key sequence, doing CtrlC and then d will delete our last message
+Here we have a key sequence, doing Ctrl+C then D will delete our last message.

 ### Open the execute window